Giant Baba Memorial Spectacular

+Ten professional wrestling matches were held on the event's card, including one that featured AJPW and NJPW champions.
+Six of the ten matches were aired on the initial broadcast.
+The last two matches on the card were dark matches to help sell out the stadium, with the main event on television being portrayed as Mike Barton (Bart Gunn) vs. "Dr. Death" Steve Williams in a revenge match over the WWF Brawl For All, which Williams ultimately won.

+The show structure of the initial broadcast of the Giant Baba Memorial Spectacular is comparable to that of WWF In Your House 8: Beware of Dog, where Shawn Michaels vs. The British Bulldog (also the third-to-last match) was portrayed as the main event on television instead of the Owen Hart vs. The Ultimate Warrior match, which was the actual last match played for the crowd in attendance.

-The main event was an inter-promotional tag team "Dream Match" that pitted New Japan's IWGP Heavyweight Champion Kensuke Sasaki and All Japan's Toshiaki Kawada against AJPW Triple Crown Heavyweight Champion Genichiro Tenryu and Hiroshi Hase, a one-time star for New Japan and then-member of the Japanese parliament.
+The non-televised main event was an inter-promotional tag team "Dream Match" that pitted New Japan's IWGP Heavyweight Champion Kensuke Sasaki and All Japan's Toshiaki Kawada against AJPW Triple Crown Heavyweight Champion Genichiro Tenryu and Hiroshi Hase, a one-time star for New Japan and then-member of the Japanese parliament.
 Another featured bout was a tag team "Legends Match" that saw Terry Funk team with longtime rival Atsushi Onita to take on Abdullah the Butcher and Giant Kimala; Funk and Onita were victorious.
-The event featured two additional inter-promotional matches on the undercard; New Japan's Jyushin Thunder Liger defeated All Japan's Masa Fuchi and NJPW's Keiji Mutoh beat AJPW's Taiyō Kea.
+The event featured two additional inter-promotional matches on the undercard; New Japan's Jushin Thunder Liger defeated All Japan's Masa Fuchi and New Japan's Keiji Mutoh beat All Japan's Taiyō Kea, the latter of which featured what is documented as the earliest usage of Mutoh's newest signature move, the Shining Wizard.
 In another prominent undercard match, the team of Johnny Smith, Jim Steele, and George Hines defeated Mike Rotunda, Curt Hennig, and Barry Windham (substituting for an injured Kendall Windham).
 The show also included the in-ring retirement ceremony for Stan Hansen, one of the most dominant gaijin heels in AJPW history.
 The ceremony featured appearances from several All Japan and New Japan alumni including Pete Roberts, Seiji Sakaguchi, The Destroyer, and Mil Máscaras.

-The event was highly anticipated according to the professional wrestling section of the Canadian Online Explorer, especially the "dream teams" featured in the main event, but later reported that it attracted "a disappointing crowd of 30,000 fans".
-The show was aired on Nippon TV two days after it occurred.
+Re-airings of the pay-per-view would later include the four dark matches.